 Since TMJ symptoms include intense headaches and ear pain, which are shared across many other conditions, TMJ pain can be hard to diagnose, at least in the early stages where the sudden onset of pain and discomfort can take you by surprise.
 Unfortunately, the only way to determine whether you have TMJ is to see a doctor and discuss your TMJ flare up.

 The good news is that with proper care, you can decrease the intensity of your TMJ flare ups, as well as reduce their duration.
 With luck, you may even be able to avoid them altogether.

 If you are suffering from debilitating TMJ pain, contact the experts at Raleigh TMJ.
-We have the resources and the know-how to help you treat and cope with your TMJ flare ups, and you just might find that over time your TMJ has reduced in intensity or duration.
+We have the resources and the know-how to help you treat and cope with your TMJ flare-ups, and you just might find that over time your TMJ pain has reduced in intensity or duration.
 Schedule an appointment with a specialist today.